abos/ab-samples/mbtiles-server/README.md

     java -jar ./build/libs/mbtiles-server.jar

-In order to use a different mbiles file than the one specified in `application.properties` override this property with:
+In order to use a different mbiles file than the one specified in `application.properties` override the property with:

     java -jar -Dspring.datasource.url=jdbc:sqlite:/path/to/myMap.mbtiles ./build/libs/mbtiles-server.jar